jjgecon/Porter_Serra_2019_replication/README.md

 ## Personal analysis

-To add value to the paper and the replication exercise, I will explore if there is a subsample male students who were encouraged by the role models.
-The analysis can be found in this [pdf](https://jjgecon.github.io/assets/resources/Porter_Serra_rep_add_a.pdf).
+To add value to the paper and the replication exercise, I explored if there was a subsample male students who were encouraged by the female role models.
+The analysis is available in [pdf](https://jjgecon.github.io/assets/resources/Porter_Serra_rep_add_a.pdf).

 *If there is any problem or error in the repository please feel free to open an issue*.